univention/ucsschool-id-connector/docs/admin.rst

     $ univention-app stop ucsschool-id-connector
     $ univention-app restart ucsschool-id-connector

-To restart individual services, init scripts *inside* the Docker container can be used.
+To restart individual services, the init scripts *inside* the Docker container can be used.
 The ``univention-app`` program has a command that makes it easy to execute commands *inside* the Docker container: